katriendg/aio-dapr-inner-dev/README.md

 ```

 This deletes all Azure resources (resource group, Azure Arc, Key Vault).
 It also deletes the K3D container registry and cluster, and then re-creates the registry and K3D cluster once again.

+## Additional Deployment Samples

+This repo also contains some work in progress to deploy AIO components in a more customized way, leveraging `CustomResouceDefinition` (CRD) based resources.
+You can review a few samples for development purposes shared in the document [AIO - Deployment Options in Developer Environment](./devsetup/readme.md).

 ## Option to Leverage this Sample without Dev Container